Arch Linux Installation and Configuration on UEFI Machines

 # locale-gen # echo LANG=en_US.UTF-8 > /etc/locale.conf # export LANG=en_US.UTF-8

-17. Next step is to configure your system time zone by creating a symlink for your sub time zone (/usr/share/zoneinfo/Continent/Main_city) to /etc/localtime file path.
+17. The next step is to configure your system time zone by creating a symlink for your sub time zone (/usr/share/zoneinfo/Continent/Main_city) to /etc/localtime file path.

 # hwclock --systohc --utc

-18. As many famous Linux distributions, Arch Linux uses repo mirrors for different world locations and multiple system architectures.
-The standard repos are enabled by default, but if you want to activate Multilib repositories you must uncomment
+18. Like many famous Linux distributions, Arch Linux uses repo mirrors for different world locations and multiple system architectures.
+The standard repositories are enabled by default, but if you want to activate Multilib repositories you must uncomment